ArdentMC/kl_mm_chefdemo/README.md

 === Use Chef to run docker ===
 - no idea yet
+- RECIPE: recipes are what you write to install and configure things on ur machine like Redis, sshd, or apache.
+- COOKBOOK: a collection of related recipes

 === Export and Import Image ===
 - no idea yet